 Continue Your Adventure

-More in Sweden: Stockholm is the capital city and deserves at least one day.
+More in Sweden: Stockholm is the capital city and deserves at least one full day.
+There are numerous great sights and museums across the city.
 For day trips from Stockholm, consider Uppsala and Drottningholm Slott.
 Don’t miss Gothenburg, Sweden’s second largest city.

 Sweden Travel Guide: Start planning your trip with my Sweden Travel Guide.